Rural Utilities Service, USDA.

 7. Proposed Project Budget.
 The applicant must submit a proposed budget for the grant program on SF-424A, “Budget Information—Non-Construction Programs” or SF-424C, “Standard Form for Budget Information—Construction Programs,” as applicable.
 All applicants that submit applications through Grants.gov must use SF-424A.
 The applicant should supplement the budget summary form with more detailed information describing the basis for cost estimates.
 The detailed budget estimate should itemize and explain major proposed project cost components such as, but not limited to, the expected costs of design and engineering and other professional services, personnel costs (salaries/wages and fringe benefits), equipment, materials, property acquisition, travel (if any), and other direct costs, and indirect costs, if any.
 The budget must document that planned administrative and other expenses of the project sponsor that are not directly related to performance of the grant will not total more than 4 percent of grant funds.
 The applicant must also identify the source and amount of any other Federal or non-Federal contributions of funds or services that will be used to support the proposed project.
-This program does not require supplemental or matching funds for eligibility; however, the Agency will award additional rating points for programs that include a match of other funds or like-kind contributions to support the project.
+This program does not require supplemental or matching funds for eligibility; however, the Agency will award additional rating points for programs that include a match of other Start Printed Page 46202funds or like-kind contributions to support the project.

 8. Supplementary Material.
 The applicant may append any additional information relevant to the proposal or which may qualify the application for extra points under the evaluation criteria described in this NOFA.